etidav/f1fashiondataset/README.md

 To reproduce the HERMES benchmarks results, a simple code is provided to forecast the F1 dataset using 2 different benchmark methods (`snaive`, `ets`).

-A python script and a notebook are provided:
+A python script is provided:

-- Compute_HERMES_benchmarks_results.py: for the python script, make sure you are in a python environment with the requirements provided is the setup.py file.
+- benchmarck.py: make sure you are in a python environment with the requirements provided is the setup.py file.
 ```bash
 python benchmark.py --help # display the default parameters and their description
 python benchmark.py # run the benchmark on an example with snaive and ets